Cuomo Blasts Feds: ‘My Mother Is Not Expendable’

 He said he understood Trump’s argument that the economy can’t be shut down indefinitely but a public health strategy could be synonymous with an economic strategy if people were rigorously tested and then recovered individuals and low-risk people were allowed to return to work.

-“If you ask the American people to chose between public health and the economy than it’s no contest,” he said.
+“You can do both but not in a clumsy, ham-handed way.
+‘Well we’ll just sacrifice old people, they’re old people anyway and the old get left behind.’
+What is this?
+Some modern Darwinian theory of natural selection?
+You can’t keep up so the band is going to leave you behind?”

+He said he thought most Americans would not choose the economy over public health.
 “No American is going to say accelerate the economy at the cost of human life.
 Because no American is going to say how much a life is worth.
-Job One has to be save lives.”
+Job One has to be ‘save lives.’”

 More than 90,000 tests had been done in New York by Tuesday, resulting in 25,665 positive cases, of which 3,234 were hospitalized.
-A quarter of those in hospitals were in ICUs.
+A quarter of those in hospital were in ICUs.

 The rate of new infections were increasing two-fold every three days, with an apex predicted to hit in 14 to 21 days, Cuomo said on Tuesday.
 The predicted apex is both higher and sooner than previously thought.